lucaszorzi/Blog-Space/README.md

 # Project

+This project is Blog who has space to post articles liked by categories and admin auth to post/edit.

-This project was built with Node.js, using Express, MySQL (with Sequelize) and EJS with Bootstrap.
+It was built with Node.js, using Express, MySQL (with Sequelize) and EJS with Bootstrap.

 <div align="center">